 Upon leaving the Art History Department, he sought an apprenticeship in painting restoration.
 With none available, he accepted a one-year apprenticeship in color transparency retouching at Spectrum Studio in Chicago, where he learned the discipline of exact color matching and invisible image alteration.

 Eventually, Bruce opened his own photo retouching studio in Chicago, with accounts including Keebler, Quaker Oats, McDonalds, Jim Beam, Coors and Helene Curtis.

 With the advent of computerized photo alteration, he returned to his original goal of being a painting conservator.
 For seventeen years he operated the Fenway Galleries in Chicago and Michigan, selling contemporary art and restoring historical paintings.

-An oil painter himself, Bruce has studied antique painting techniques, and collected nineteenth and early twentieth century oil paintings.
+, Bruce has studied antique painting techniques, and collected nineteenth and early twentieth century oil paintings.
 He has restored them and sold them at antique and fine art auctions across the country, including Christie's and Sotheby's auctioneers.

 Bruce Wood repairing an 18th Century French altar panel.